snieda/tsl2nano/tsl2.nano.h5/nano.h5.markdown

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Of course you have to use values that are compatible with the attributes type.

+You are able to predefine/memorize beans to be used on new beans or to constrain the search attributes.
+Go into the detail page of a bean and click 'memorize' at the top menu to store that bean inside your current session as default bean of that type.

 #### creating a detailed summary for a bean collector